Capture the Flag (film): Plot

 Mike learns that Frank had been ruled out of the first mission because he had caught chicken pox from his son Scott.
 Frank at first blamed Scott for him missing out on such a great opportunity to go to space, but he then realized that it was not Scott's fault and he was a failure for blaming it on his own son.
 Feeling guilty about this, Frank decided to leave his family, declaring that Scott would be better off without him.

 Mike, Amy, and Igor are chased by Carson and escape through Moon's rock cliffs by using rocket spare parts as surf boards and manage to destroy his entire rocket and workshop with the help of Marty's communication rocket to survive the explosion.

 After planting the flag back in its place, they all return safely to Earth with Mike's plans to reunite his family.
 Grandfather Frank reconciles with his son and the three travelers are hailed as heroes, and Amy is also proud to be headlined the first female on the moon.

+In mid-credits, Carson is revealed to have survived the explosion, floating on the space, and his minion Gigs is revealed to be a robot that was created by Gags, who was accidentally killed by Carson earlier, and they both are stuck with the annoying robot with using a Helium-3 battery.